Aaki0007/cloud-Ai/README.md

 This project sets up a **local AWS-like environment** for running an AI chatbot using LocalStack and Terraform.
 It provisions **S3 buckets** for storing archived chat history and **DynamoDB tables** for managing user sessions and metadata.
 Users interact with the bot through **Telegram**.

 > **⚠️ Status**: Currently in development.
 Ollama AI integration (backend models) is not yet implemented.
-Session management, commands, and Telegram connectivity are functional.
+Session management, commands, archive features, and Telegram connectivity are functional.

 - - -
 ## Table of Contents